crate/cratedb-guide/docs/integrate/apache-iceberg/index.md

 :::{rubric} About
 :::

+[Apache Iceberg] is an open table format for analytic datasets.

 The [Iceberg table format] is designed to manage a large, slow-changing collection of files in a distributed file system or key-value store as a database table.